Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

      <img width="32%" alt="Custom Keychain" src="assets/BoxforBed.jpeg">
 </div>

+#### Speculations

 It was fun to play with parameters and very quick iterations.
+I see this being used with the technology and large learning models to build cad models faster.
+I also see me using this tool to enable me for fast prototyping and learn from failures faster.